kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 <p>
-Periscope’s Cache has also been remarkably helpful in enabling us to quickly build proof of concepts for new data sources and receive feedback from business stakeholders before requesting engineering to add new data sources into our ETL workflows.
-Furthermore, for the business users who are less familiar with requesting their data processes to become part of our ETL process, Periscope's cache also provides us with a low-cost way to iterate on their reporting ideas prior to fully modeling the data and incorporating the source into our overall warehouse schemas.
+Periscope’s Cache has also been remarkably helpful in enabling us to quickly build proof of concepts for new data sources and receive feedback from business stakeholders; we accomplish this before ever requesting engineering to add new data sources into our ETL workflows.
+Furthermore, for the business users who are less familiar with requesting their current state data processes to become a part of our ETL process, Periscope's cache also provides us with a low-cost way to iterate on their reporting ideas prior to fully modeling the data and incorporating the new source(s) into our overall warehouse schemas.
 </p>

 <p>
-As part of the Q2 Dashboard that we built using Periscope, we were able to create a highly customizable reporting tool which displays daily, weekly, monthly and quarterly pacing.
+The Q2 Dashboard that we built using Periscope is a highly customizable reporting tool for business users which displays daily, weekly, monthly and quarterly pacing.
 This provides visibility for the rights acquisition team, marketers, management and the data analyst team in terms of where we are beating or potentially short on quarterly goals -- further, we can leverage the dashboard’s reports to trigger areas requiring additional investigations.
 Some examples
 include: